-Today, a large number of rental companies serve the Broads, giving visitors the opportunity to discover around 120 miles of navigable waterways however they see fit.
+Today, a large number of rental companies, such as Norfolk Broads Direct, serve the Broads, giving visitors the opportunity to discover around 120 miles of navigable waterways however they see fit.
 So you’ll likely bump into a few other explorers on your travels!

 The Broads cover almost 200 square miles and is home to no fewer than seven rivers, so there’s a lot to see – too much for one trip, that’s for sure.
 You’ll want, then, to pick a route that shows off the best of this marvellous region.
 Luckily, we’ve got a few suggestions.